Shreekar11/ai-workflow-automation/README.md

 ## Solution Future Aspects

+- Add a feature to display workflow status in real-time
 - Add more Trigger and Action provider to expand the Workflow Automation
 - Provide user to connect with the provider to reduce manual workload
-- Add notification channels (Slack, Discord)
-- Add a feature to display workflow status in real-time

 ## Pros and Cons of Proposed Solution

 ### Pros
+- AI-powered pre-built templates
 - Streamlined and user-friendly interface
 - Event-driven asynchronous processing
 - Clean and MVC OOPs architecture
 - Dedicated Webhook Server for scalable event handling
 - Secured Webhook endpoint using unique secret key
-- AI-powered pre-built templates

 ### Cons
 - Transition to microservices architecture